Wyver-Solutions/wyveracademy/_pages/05-coaching.md

 ---
 Through our coaching programme, you will be given a series of [challenges](/challenges) matched to your particular needs.
 As you do the challenges, we will support you through a series of individual meetings, email-based assistance, and an online community of practice.

+The coaching is designed to help you meet the standards of our certifications.

 <div class="row">
     <div class="col-lg-6">